Ponda taluka

-Ponda taluka is a subdivision of the district of north Goa, in the Indian state of Goa.
+Ponda taluka is a subdivision of the district of South Goa, in the Indian state of Goa.
 Its administrative headquarters is the township of Ponda.

 Location

 Located in central Goa, it hosts many educational institutes and manufacturing industries.
 The Belgaum-Panjim highway passes through this taluka.

-Ponda lies in the North Goa district.
+Ponda lies in the South Goa district, previously in North Goa until 2015.
 Ponda taluka is known as the home for many prominent temples in Goa.
 The name of the taluka (sub-district) is the same as the main town or city, which is also Ponda.

 Antruz Mahal

 Ponda taluka has also been known as Antruz Mahal, which the official NIC site says is "because of the concentration of culture, music, drama and poetry also houses the temples of Lord Mangesh (Shiva), Lord Nagesh, Lord Ganapati, Lord Ramnath and the Goddesses Mhalasa and Shantdurga" It has been called the "Hindu heart of Goa".

 Temples, a mosque

-Ponda taluka is famous for five important temples (including Shri Mangues and Shri Mahalsa, lying between Mardol and Priol villages) situated around the town of Ponda and within the taluka, the largest mosque in Goa.
+Ponda taluka is famous for five important temples (including Mangueshi Temple, Shanta Durga Temple, Nagueshi Temple and Mahalasa Narayani Temple, lying between Mardol and Priol villages) situated around the town of Ponda and within the taluka, the largest mosque in Goa.
 Ponda is an important transport hub.